13%: the upskilling number that quietly breaks the agentic AI business case

 the autocomplete tax on judgement

-found that frequent reliance on AI tools may negatively affect critical thinking, largely through cognitive offloading — with the effect particularly pronounced among younger people, while those with higher education tended to retain stronger critical thinking regardless of AI use.
+A peer-reviewed study by Michael Gerlich, surveying 666 people, found that frequent reliance on AI tools may negatively affect critical thinking, largely through cognitive offloading.
+The effect was particularly pronounced among younger people, while those with higher education tended to retain stronger critical thinking regardless of AI use.

 Which is why I'm sceptical of any reskilling programme that's really just supervised AI usage.
 Frictionless adoption and skill formation pull in opposite directions.
 If the tool removes the effortful part, it removes the part that builds the person.